dwarvesf/handbook/faq.md

 ---
-title: FAQ
+title: FAQs
 date: 2018-10-18
 description: Common questions (and answers) about working with us
 authors:
   - tieubao
 tags:
   - handbook
 ---

 ## Frequently Asked Questions

-Here are answers to common questions about working at Dwarves Foundation.
+Here are answers to common questions about working at Dwarves.
 If you don't find what you're looking for, please reach out to us directly.

 ## Practicalities

-### How do I change my personal information at Dwarves Foundation?
+### How do I change my personal information?

 Your personal information is secure in our HR system.
 To update your details, reach out to our HR team at <ops@d.foundation>.
 They'll guide you through the process.

-### How do I get my gear and equipment?

-If you need new equipment, complete the [Equipment Request form](https://d.foundation/equipment).
-Once approved, we'll ship your gear directly to you.
-For maintenance or repairs, contact <ops@d.foundation> and we'll help resolve any issues.

 ### I'm thinking about moving.
 How should I prepare?